kubernetes-sigs/cluster-api/docs/book/src/developer/core/logging.md

 Kubernetes defines a set of [logging conventions](https://git.k8s.io/community/contributors/devel/sig-instrumentation/logging.md), as well as tools and libraries for logging.

+Cluster API should align to those guidelines and use those tools as much as possible.

 ## Continuous improvement

 The foundational items of Cluster API logging are: